 Social media managers, freelancers, and influencers juggling multiple accounts need a tool that simplifies social media tasks, scheduling posts, and audience engagement.
 A great tool for solo creators should have an intuitive platform, free version options, and in-depth analytics to track social media performance.

-Best tools for solo creators: RecurPost, Buffer, Canva.
+Best tools for solo creators: RecurPost, Buffer, and Canva.

 2. Best for Small Teams